Fleur Adcock

-Early life
+Early life and family

-Adcock, the older of two sisters, was born in Papakura to Cyril John Adcock and Irene Robinson Adcock.
-Her birth name was Kareen Fleur Adcock, but she was known as Fleur and legally changed her name to Fleur Adcock in 1982.
-She spent eight years of her childhood (1939–1947) in England.
+Adcock, the older of two sisters, was born in Papakura to Cyril John Adcock and Irene Robinson Adcock on 10 February 1934.
+Her father was a university professor and psychologist, and her mother was a writer.
+Adcock's birth name was Kareen Fleur Adcock, but she was known as Fleur and legally changed her name to Fleur Adcock in 1982.
+Her younger sister Marilyn (who became a novelist) was born the following year.
+In 1939, the family moved to London for Cyril's doctoral studies.
+The outbreak of World War II meant the family's stay was extended longer than originally planned, and Adcock spent the following eight years of her childhood in England, returning to New Zealand in 1947.
+She later wrote about how she was reluctant to leave England.